 Your current employees are doing the very best they can, but there's still a need for them to work overtime.
 The problem with employees working overtime on a regular basis is that it results in extra expenses you could avoid if you had enough staff.
 If you're currently paying significant amounts of money for overtime work, add more employees.

-6. Revenue Impact
+6. There is Revenue Impact

 Sometimes revenue that each employee can generate for your business is a crucial metric that can set benchmarks for your business.
 Identify the key staff segments that contribute most to the success of your business and establish how you can engage and retain them with adequate support.
 Hiring additional top-notch workers where necessary will create a competitive environment in your business, consequently boosting your revenues.